chsxf/mfx.wiki.mirror/Home.md

-Welcome to the php-micro-framework wiki!
+Welcome to the MFX wiki!

-# What is php-micro-framework?
+# What is MFX?

-php-micro-framework (MFX in short) is a full-stack PHP framework originally designed to serve as a project basis for Cheese Burgames, a french independant video game studio.
+MFX is a full-stack PHP framework originally designed to serve as a project basis for Cheese Burgames, a french independant video game studio.
 The first version has been introduced in 2013 and matured in 2016.
-With time, <abbr title="php-micro-framework in short">MFX</abbr> has evolved into a complete framework for external developments.
+With time, MFX has evolved into a complete framework for external developments.

 It can be used as the core of any regular website or API.

 ## License

-<abbr title="php-micro-framework in short">MFX</abbr> is released under the MIT license as found [here](../blob/master/LICENSE).
+MFX is released under the MIT license as found [here](../blob/master/LICENSE).

 # System Requirements